CHO expression platform (L-11266 / 11992 / 12273 / 12671)

 - Compatible with commercially available feeds; custom fed batch development

-- NRC file 11266 (vector/cassette): Patents granted in Canada, Europe, and Singapore, pending in the United States.
+- NRC file 11266 (pTTTM vector/cassette): Patents granted in the United States, Canada, Europe, and Singapore.

-- NRC file 11992 (CHO-3E7 cell line): Patents granted in Europe, pending in Canada and the US.
+- NRC file 11992 (CHO-3E7 cell line): Patents granted in the United States and Europe, pending in Canada.

-- NRC file 12273 (S/MAR clones to increase stability): Patents pending in Canada, Europe and the United States.
+- NRC file 12273 (S/MAR sequence to increase stability): Patents granted in the United States, Europe, China, and Singapore; pending in Canada and South Korea.

 - NRC file 11225/11648 (Cumate switch): Patents granted in Canada, the United States, and Europe.